HiddenHarmsHub/comparative-judgement-interface/docs/export-data.md

 title: Exporting the Data
 ---

-By default the data stored by the system can be exported on the command line. if the admin interface is enabled then admin users can also download the data from the admin dashboard.
+By default the data stored by the system can be exported on the command line.
+If the admin interface is enabled then admin users can also download the data from the admin dashboard.
 There is also an option to configure the system to expose three specific tables from the database via an API.
-This can be useful for quick checks on the judgements or for running continuous analysis on the results.
+This can be useful for quick checks on the judgements during a study or for running continuous analysis on the results.

 ## Command Line Export